netj/3x/docs/tutorial/README.md

 ```

 When successfully started, it will output a URL you can open in your web browser to access the GUI.
-On a Mac, or a GNU/Linux system running a proper GUI system, 3X will launch the browser for you.
+On a Mac, or a GNU/Linux system running a proper GUI system, <span class="sans-serif">3X</span> will launch the browser for you.

 ![Initial screen of 3X GUI on an empty experiment repository for studying sorting algorithms.](gui-started.png)